 - (i) Interest income earned and proceeds from disposal of Federal Government bonds are exempted from CIT, while interest earned, and proceeds from disposal of short-term Federal Government securities and bonds are exempted from PIT.
 Equally, coupons paid on bonds issued by the Federal, State and Local governments, and corporate bodies are exempted from PIT.
-However, income earned from short term Federal Government securities, bonds issued by State and Local Governments and their agencies, and bonds issued by corporate bodies are no longer exempted from CIT. - (ii) Proceeds from the disposal of securities are exempted from VAT. - (iii) Investment allowance of 10% on qualifying expenditure on plant, machinery, and equipment. - (iv) Rural investment allowance of between 15% and 100% of the cost incurred in providing facilities/infrastructure in rural areas. - (v) Capital allowance of 95% in the first year in respect of plant and machinery purchased to replace old ones. - (vi) Tax exemption of between 10% and 70% of the interest earned on foreign loans advanced to companies in any industry, where the terms and tenor of the loan satisfy the conditions specified in the law. - (vii) Exemption of small companies (less than ★25million turnover) from CIT and TET - (viii) Donations made to the Government or its agencies during a pandemic, natural disaster or other exigency are allowable deductions for CIT purposes subject to a set threshold.
+However, income earned from short term Federal Government securities, bonds issued by State and Local Governments and their agencies, and bonds issued by corporate bodies are no longer exempted from CIT. - (ii) Proceeds from the disposal of securities are exempted from VAT. - (iii) Capital allowance of 95% in the first year in respect of plant and machinery purchased to replace old ones. - (iv) Tax exemption of between 10% and 70% of the interest earned on foreign loans advanced to companies in any industry, where the terms and tenor of the loan satisfy the conditions specified in the law. - (v) Exemption of small companies (with less than No25million turnover) from payment of CIT and TET. - (vi) Donations made to the Government or its agencies during a pandemic, natural disaster or other exigency are allowable deductions for CIT purposes subject to a set threshold